nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ##### Restrictions

 * The name of the vaccination being added must not exist in the system.
+  * Names are case sensitive to account for vaccination names that contain simple chemical formulas or the rare case where company names have the same characters but different cases.
+Thus, the vaccinations `VAX ABC (No CO)` and `VAX ABC (No Co)` will be different.

 #### `edit` - Edit a vaccination type